mikekeith52/Police-shootings-insights_updated/README.md

 - The gender of the suspect
 - Whether or not the suspect was carrying a "toy weapon"

-So, the same variables came up statistically significant this time, except "toy weapon," which I omitted this time.
+So, almost all the same variables were evaluated as statistically significant this time.
 I combined the Hispanic and Black races last time I did this.
 This time, I was only interested in white vs. black.
 Further exploration of these model interpretations can be found in the [Key Findings](#key-findings) section.

 The total accuracy of this model, when tested on the test split was 70%.
 The no-information rate was 64%.
 This model is slightly better than simply guessing, which to me, is better-than-expected considering these aren't the best inputs, nor is this the easiest question to answer.